fibasile/attiny-notebook/README.md

 **Chapter Three: Programming the AVR**

-This chapter guides the reader in setting up the programming environment and using the Avrdude software to load a firmware on the AVR board.
+This chapter guides the reader in setting up the programming environment and using the AVRDude software to load a firmware on the evaluation board.

 **Chapter Four: I/O ports**